jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience reply: (Indiscernible)]

 It passed all the tests.
 Okay.
 So now what do you do?
-Right?
 I think we are in this world I would like to call guardrail programming.
-Right?
 It is really sad.
 We are like: I can make change because I have tests.
 Who does that?
 Who drives their car around banging against the guardrail saying, "Whoa!
 I am glad I have got these guardrails because I would never make it to the show on time."

 [Audience laughter]

 Right?
-And - and do the guardrails help you get to where you want to go?
-Like, do guardrails guide you places?
+And do the guardrails help you get to where you want to go?
+Do guardrails guide you places?
 No.  There are guardrails everywhere.
 They do not point your car in any particular direction.

-So again, we are going to need to be able to think about our program. it is going to be critical.
+So again, we are going to need to be able to think about our program.
+It is going to be critical.
 All of our guardrails will have failed us.
 We are going to have this problem.
 We are going to need to be able to reason about our program.
 Say, "Well, you know what?
 I think," because maybe if it is not too complex, I will be able to say,